Luos-io/Documentation/docs/get-started/get-started3.md

 > **Note:** You can have any PTP* connected to any another PTP* of another board.
 But you need only one PTP connection between boards!

-> **Note 2:** Obviously you will have to power up both of your board.
-In the next step of this tutorial we will plug board 1 to the USB, so eventually you can use the power pins of _board 1_ to power _board 2_.
+> **Note 2:** Obviously, you will have to power up both of your board.
+In the next step of this tutorial, we will plug the board 1 to the USB, so you can optionally use the power pins of _board 1_ to power _board 2_.

 ### Use this network!

-From the [first tutorial](/docs/get-started/get-started) you should have a get_started repository on your computer.
-We will use this code to demonstrate how Luos work using a network.
+From the [first _Get started_ tutorial](/docs/get-started/get-started), you should have a *get_started* repository on your computer.
+We will use this code to demonstrate how Luos works using a network.

-To make it we will move the blinker app service into _board 2_ and see what is happening.
+To make it, we will move the blinker app service into _board 2_ and see what is happening.

-Open the Get_started project corresponding to your first board then open the src/main.c or src/Arduino.ino file.
+Open the Get_started project corresponding to your first board, then open *the src/main.c* or *src/Arduino.ino* file.

-In this file there is some setup function with the naming `packageName_Init()` and `packageName_Loop()`.
-These line reprensent the init and loop execution of all the packages of your project.
+In this file, there is some setup function with the naming `packageName_Init()` and `packageName_Loop()`.
+These lines reprensent the init and loop execution of all the packages of your project.
 We want to move the blinker from _board 1_ to _board 2_.
-To make it we have to remove it from _board 1_ :
+To make it, we have to remove it from _board 1_:

 ```c
 ...